Language selection

 Background and application

-FINTRAC works with businesses and law enforcement to combat money laundering (ML) and terrorist activity financing (TF).
-By effectively identifying clients and keeping records, REs help deter criminal activity and are able to provide law enforcement with evidence for the investigation and prosecution of ML/TF offenses.
-By reporting the required financial transactions to FINTRAC, REs are supplying it with the information that it needs to carry out its mandate, support law enforcement partners, and contribute to the protection of the integrity of Canada's financial system and the safety of Canadians.
+FINTRAC works with businesses and law enforcement to combat money laundering and terrorist activity financing.
+By effectively identifying clients and keeping records, reporting entities help deter criminal activity and are able to provide law enforcement with evidence for the investigation and prosecution of money laundering, terrorist financing and sanctions evasion offenses.
+By reporting the required financial transactions to FINTRAC, reporting entities are supplying it with the information that it needs to carry out its mandate, support law enforcement partners, and contribute to the protection of the integrity of Canada's financial system and the safety of Canadians.

-In the normal course of our compliance activities, we identify instances of non-compliance with the Act and its regulations.
+In the normal course of our compliance activities, we identify instances of non-compliance with the Act and associated Regulations.
 We assess the severity of each non-compliance issue by understanding both the extent and the root cause of the non-compliance.
-Each non-compliance issue is assessed for its impact on FINTRAC's mandate and on the achievement of the objectives of the Act.
-To determine a suitable response to address a non-compliance result, we will consider the result in a holistic context, including other factors such as the RE's compliance history.
+Each non-compliance issue is assessed for its adverse impact on FINTRAC's mandate and on the achievement of the objectives of the Act.

 Addressing non-compliance

-Following the completion of a compliance assessment, and depending on the extent of the non-compliance identified, FINTRAC may decide:
+Following the completion of an assessment activity, and depending on the extent of the non-compliance identified, FINTRAC may decide:

-The following outlines the framework applicable when FINTRAC has decided that an AMP is the most suitable option to address a specific non-compliance result.
+The following outlines the framework applicable when FINTRAC has decided that an administrative monetary penalty is the most suitable option to address non-compliance.

-FINTRAC may issue an AMP and serve a notice of violation when it has reasonable grounds to believe that an RE has violated a requirement of the Act and its regulations.
+FINTRAC may issue an administrative monetary penalty and serve a notice of violation when it has reasonable grounds to believe that a reporting entity has violated a requirement of the Act and associated Regulations.

 Categories of violations

-The Proceeds of Crime (Money Laundering) and Terrorist Financing Administrative Monetary Penalties Regulations (AMP Regulations) list the non-compliance violations that could be the basis of an AMP.
-The AMP Regulations categorize violations by degree of importance, and assign the following penalty ranges:
+The Proceeds of Crime (Money Laundering) and Terrorist Financing Administrative Monetary Penalties Regulations list the non-compliance violations that could be the basis of an administrative monetary penalty.
+The Administrative Monetary Penalty Regulations categorize violations by degree of importance, and assign the following penalty ranges:

 The limits above apply to each violation, and multiple violations can result in a total amount that exceeds these limits.

-The Act and the AMP Regulations set out three criteria that must be taken into account when determining a penalty amount:
+The Act and the Administrative Monetary Penalty Regulations set out 3 criteria that must be taken into account when determining a penalty amount:

-We present the methods that we use to determine the penalty amount, along with the factors that we consider in our assessment when we issue an AMP.
+We present the methods that we use to determine the penalty amount, along with the factors that we consider in our assessment when we issue an administrative monetary penalty.

 FINTRAC will take a reasonable approach in the calculation of penalty amounts.
-We consider an AMP to be effective when the penalty amount is proportional to the harm done and prompts a change in behaviour toward future compliance.
+We consider an administrative monetary penalty to be effective when the penalty amount is proportional to the harm done and prompts a change in behaviour toward future compliance.
 These amounts are in keeping with the type and extent of the violations, given the circumstances of each case.

-The following guidelines are in place as benchmarks to assist FINTRAC officers in the calculation of a penalty amount, while taking into consideration the circumstances of each case.
-As a result, relevant mitigating factors will be carefully considered at each step and may reduce the actual penalty determined.
+The following guidelines are in place as benchmarks to assist FINTRAC in the calculation of a penalty amount, while taking into consideration the circumstances of each case.

 Step 1: Harm done assessment